Where should I go if I want to declare a major in the MAMS department?

 You should see one of the department Academic Representatives, currently they are:

-Applied Math: Prof. Somersalo or Prof. Zhang,
+Applied Math: Prof. Somersalo or Prof. Zhao,

 Math: Prof. Butler,